 Ayurvedic Oils Recommended For Hair Growth

 There are many natural formulas for keeping your hair healthy, shiny and strong.
-Using Ayurvedic oils is an old, traditional way of taking care of the scalp and hair.
+Using ayurvedic oils is an old, traditional way of taking care of the scalp and hair.
 Hair oil helps to maintain hair strength, reduce hair loss and stimulate the growth of hair.

 Oils penetrate deep into the scalp and help to strengthen the roots of the hair.
 Ayurveda recommends different hair oils for different purposes like to moisturize the scalp and hair, to prevent hair fall and dandruff, to stop graying and to give shine and smoothness to the hair.

-The Ayurvedic oils recommended for hair growth are as follows:
+Ayurvedic oils recommended for hair growth are as follows:

 Due to the rejuvenating properties of castor oil, it can be used to help stimulate the growth of hair.
 This is accomplished through the increased circulation of the scalp, which improves the flow of nutrients to your hair.
-Castor oil is rich in vitamin E, proteins and minerals.
+Castor oil is rich in vitamin E, proteins, and minerals.

-Castor oil aids in blood circulation and therefore, results in faster hair growth.
+Castor oil aids in blood circulation and, therefore, results in faster hair growth.
 Since it is moisturizing in nature, it can be used to treat dry scalp.
 Regular use of castor oil gives you healthy, thick, shiny and moisturized hair.

 How To Use Castor Oil?